epigen/unsupervised_analysis/README.md

 The workflow perfroms the following analyses on each dataset provided in the annotation file.
 A result folder "unsupervised_analysis" is generated containing a folder for each dataset.

 ## Dimensionality Reduction
+> _"High-dimensional spaces are where intuition goes to die and dimensionality reduction becomes the antidote to the curse of dimensionality."_ from Anonymous
 - Principal Component Anlaysis (PCA) keeping all components (.pickle and .CSV)
   - diagnostics (.PNG):
       - variance: scree-plot and cumulative explained variance-plot of all and top 10% principal components
       - pairs: sequential pair-wise PCs for up to 10 PCs using scatter- and density-plots colored by [metadata_of_interest]
-      - loadings: showing the magnitude and direction of the 10 most influential features for each PC combination
+      - loadings: showing the magnitude and direction of the 10 most influential features for each Principal Component combination (Biplot, but without the data)
+      - loadings lolliplot: showing the magnitude of the 10 most influential features for each Principal Component
 - Uniform Manifold Approximation & Projection (UMAP)
   - k-nearest-neighbor graph (.pickle): generated using the [n_neighbors] parameter together with the provided [metrics].
     - fix any pickle load issue by specifying Python version to 3.9 (in case you want to use the graph downstream)